 Let’s also say that an insurance claim is not enough to cover all the accident-related expenses.
 The combination of all these financial losses (medical bills, damaged property, and lost wages) is enough to put anyone into debt for years.
 So the victim decides to move forward with a personal injury case in order to receive full compensation for their out-of-pocket expenses.
-Their personal injury attorney would help them recover the following types of special damages:
+Their Chicago drunk driving accident attorney would help them recover the following types of special damages:

 - Medical Expenses: This may include the ambulance ride costs, emergency room costs, medication costs, surgery costs, physical therapy costs, and other medical treatment costs.
 Medical expenses can also include future medical care, if the victim’s injuries lead to lifelong disability or pain.

 - Mental Health Care Costs: Car accidents are incredibly traumatic, especially if they lead to numerous injuries.
 Dealing with the trauma of the accident and the trauma of physical injury may require professional counseling.
 Not only that, but our victim in this example has suffered a concussion.
 Concussions can cause numerous mental health issues such as anxiety and depression.
 Special damages could fully compensate the victim for their mental health counseling sessions.